rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 ![Correltion](../Output/Figures/correlation.png)

 We see that exang has the highest prositive correlation followed by oldpeak and then cp.
-Thalach has the highest negative correlations.
+Thalach has the highest negative correlation.

-This 4 features are the ones we will use as the other ones have little impact on the target variable.
+These 4 features are the ones we will use as the other ones have little impact on the target variable. (@Rodney this is a very bold statement to make.
+Maybe state "looking at the correlations, these 4 variables seem to be the most relevant and hence, we choose them as our features for our analysis")

-We finish of by checking the pandas profiling
+We finish off by checking the pandas profiling:

 ```python
 pp.ProfileReport(df=data, dark_mode=True, explorative=True)
 ```

-From the overview we are able to see we have to warnings which we will ignore.
+From the overview we are able to see we have to warnings which we will ignore. (@Rodney why? please explain)
 1. `df_index` has unique values.
-This is beacues it is the index column so it has all unique values
+This is beacues it is the index column so it has all unique values.
 2. `oldpeak` has 188 (64.2%) zeros.
-The data is not normalized hence most values are 0
+The data is not normalized hence most values are 0.

 ## Next steps
-1. We shuffle the data to introduce some randomness: we maintain the same random state for all operations
+1. We shuffle the data to introduce some randomness: we maintain the same random state for all operations.
 2. We remove less relevant features and remain with the top 4 features, 3 postively correlated with the target variable and 1 negatively correlated with the target variable.
 3. We normalize the data using `sklearn.preprocessing.MinMaxScaler` between ranges $-2\pi$ and $2\pi$.
 This is to ensure we utilize most of the Hilbert space as we will be encoding the data into quantum states.
-4. We finally split the data into train and test sets, keeping the test size to 0.3
+4. We finally split the data into train and test sets, keeping the test size to 0.3.

 ```python
 def normalize_data(dataPath="../../Data/Processed/data.csv"):